turboMaCk/glue/README.md

 ## tl;dr

-This package is a result of my experience with building larger application in Elm where some modules live in isolation from others.
+This package is a result of my experience with building larger single page application in Elm where some modules live in isolation from others.
 The goals and features of this package are:

 - Reduce boilerplate in `update` and `init` functions.
-- Reduce [indirection](https://en.wikipedia.org/wiki/Indirection) in glueing between parent and child module.
+- Reduce code flow indirection in glueing between parent and child module.
-- Define glueing logic on consumer level.
+- Define glueing logic in cosumer module.
 - Enforce common interface in `init` `update` `subscribe` and `view`.
 - *You should read the whole README anyway.*